HarrisonHemstreet/TIL-2023/til.md

 remove subcarrier drop down on mass set list rates page. we should be changing each list rate for every carrier, tier, and subcarrier combo

+we also want the manage tiers page change to come out later one week after we release the changes for the Manage Subcarriers page